 - Before coming to Morocco, download the offline Google Maps.
 I found it very convenient when the Internet connection is weak and you still need directions 😉

 - Many hotels and riads don’t have a good Internet connection, especially in the rooms.
-So don’t rely on their Internet for work; get the local SIM card and 4G deal.
+So please don’t rely on their Internet for work; get the local SIM card and 4G deal.